 see the VIDEO

 Ever since we watched the brilliant Pixar movie "Ratatouille", I knew I had to make it!
-Traditionally this is a peasant vegetable "stew", but honestly, Thomas Keller's adaptation of this dish (a tian, so I am told) has taken this to a new level.
+Traditionally this is a peasant vegetable "stew", but honestly, Thomas Keller's adaptation of this dish which is correctly known as a Tian or Confit Biyaldi, has taken this to a new level.
 Simple healthy ingredients, impressive looking and absolutely satisfying.
 It's nice to try to buy all the vegetables the same diameter (easier to stack and layer), which is why I specify an Asian eggplant/aubergine.
 It's only because they are skinnier, but any one will work.
 You'll find that just a few veggies goes a long way.
 This is one of my all-time favorite dishes to prepare with children of any age!

 2-3 fresh tomatoes, pureed with a pinch of sea salt